Contra Costa County Accident Attorneys

 - Tinnitus

-What Should I Do if I Get in a Car Accident?
+What Should I Do If I Get In A Car Accident?

 Make sure you and your passengers are okay after a car accident.
 Seek medical attention right away if necessary.
 If you have serious injuries, call an ambulance.

 It is essential to preserve the scene as much as possible.
 Talk to the other driver if they do not have injuries that need immediate medical attention.
-Take pictures of any damages, the vehicles, and anything else you think should be documented.
+Take pictures of the damage, vehicles, and anything else you think should be documented.
 Then call the police to create an accident report.

-How Can a Contra Costa County Accident Attorney Help Me?
+How Can A Contra Costa County Accident Attorney Help Me?

-- Review police reports
+- Review police reports.

 - Poor road design or dangerous roads